braintree/braintree_ios/V6_MIGRATION.md

 Additionally, you do not need to assign the `BTPaymentFlowClient.viewControllerPresentingDelegate` property in your view.

 ## American Express
-`BTAmericanExpressClient.getRewardsBalance(forNonce: String, currencyIsoCode: String, completion: @escaping (BTAmericanExpressRewardsBalance?, Error?) -> Void)` has been renamed to `BTAmericanExpressClient.getRewardsBalance(for: String, currencyISOCode: String, completion: @escaping (BTAmericanExpressRewardsBalance?, Error?) -> Void)`
+`BTAmericanExpressClient.getRewardsBalance(forNonce: String, currencyIsoCode: String, completion: @escaping (BTAmericanExpressRewardsBalance?, Error?) -> Void)` has been renamed to `BTAmericanExpressClient.getRewardsBalance(forNonce: String, currencyISOCode: String, completion: @escaping (BTAmericanExpressRewardsBalance?, Error?) -> Void)`